You are here

 HIV or the Human Immunodeficiency Virus is a virus that only infects humans.
 A person diagnosed with HIV infection is referred to as being HIV positive.

-HIV does not discriminate; anyone who has engaged in a risk activity can be infected with HIV regardless of age, gender, economic back ground, sexual orientation, race, religion, ethnic origin, etc.
+HIV does not discriminate; anyone who has engaged in a risky activity can be infected with HIV regardless of age, gender, economic back ground, sexual orientation, race, religion, ethnic origin, etc.

 HIV attaches itself to a T cell and enters it.
 Once inside the T cell, HIV is able to multiply, which eventually leads to the destruction of the T cell.
 As more and more T cells become infected by HIV and destroyed, the immune system is weakened and becomes less able to fight off germs and bacteria.